 Hotel rooms are not included in Poly Living Conferences.
 You can book a room at a discounted conference rate for each conference.
 Check the specific Poly Living Conference web page for hotel booking and details.

 Are meals included?

-In order to keep prices down for Poly Living Conferences meals are not included at Poly Living Philadelphia.
+In order to keep prices down for Poly Living Conferences most often meals are not included at Poly Living though occasionally lunch will be included Saturday, check the specific Poly Living Conference web page for information on meals.
 We do have a list of local restaurants at the registration table.